aa-cc1/VPN/README.md

 - Observe IP address within VM (VPN connected)

 <h2>Actions and Observations</h2>
+Before we start, if you haven't already, go ahead and create a Microsoft Azure and Proton VPN account on your physical PC.

+First, we're going to create a VM in Azure running Windows 10, then, in a new tab find our IP address (as it relates to Country/Region).

-After creating our Proton VPN account, we're going to login and download the VPN Client for the operating system in use.
+Since we have our Proton VPN account open, we're going to download the VPN Client for our operating system in use.
+Once it has downloaded, go ahead and begin the installation process.

 <p align="center"> <img src="VPN Clients.jpg"/> </p>
 <p>
-Once its been downloaded, go ahead and begin the installation process.
+New sentence here.
+Duhhhh...
 </p>
 <br />
 # new image here